 Fire door regulations for residential properties

 The FSO also states that all residences that exceed two levels must have a fire door where each floor meets the stairwell and leads to a habitable room.
 This will protect adjacent floors from the spread of fire and offer a suitable escape route for everyone in the building.
-They must be kept unobstructed at all times, so they are accessible to all tenants and don’t impede evacuation.
+They must be kept unobstructed at all times so they are accessible to all tenants and don’t impede evacuation.

 Commercial fire door regulations

 This assessment must include evaluating the overall level of risk, with preventative steps such as using fire doors to create a clear path of exit from a building.
-Consult our guide to fire safety regulations in 2021 for an in-depth look at FRAs.
+Consult our guide to fire safety regulations for an in-depth look at FRAs and fire risk surveys.

 The assessment should also note any instances where fire protection measures have been neglected or misused.
-For instance, it’s not uncommon for workers in commercial properties to wedge fire doors open to provide easy access throughout the building.
+For example, it’s not uncommon for workers in commercial properties to wedge fire doors open to provide easy access throughout the building.
 This will compromise the door’s ability to provide adequate fire protection.
 In 2018 it was estimated that 68% of buildings visited by the fire service had fire doors wedged open.

 How often do fire doors need to be inspected?